Classical and Quantum Mechanics via Lie algebras: Deformation quantization

-In general, the above recipe for phase space quantization gives an approximate Poisson isomorphism, up to $O(\hbar)$ terms.
 We now show that, however, Lie subalgebras are mapped into (perhaps slightly bigger) Lie algebras defining an abelian extension \at{explain!}, and that one gets a true isomorphism for all embedded Heisenberg Lie algebras and all embedded abelian Lie algebras.

 \begin{thm}~\bfi{(Quantization Theorem)}\\ If $\Ez$ is commutative then, with

 the quantum Lie product

 satisfies, for $f,g\in\Ez$, \lbeq{equ7} Q_{f} \lp Q_{g}=M_{f \slp g}- \frac{i \hbar }{4} \ad_{f \slp g} = \half (M_{f \slp g} + Q_{f \slp g}), \eeq \lbeq{equ8} Q_{f} \lp M_g =M_f \lp Q_{g} = \half M_{f \slp g}. \eeq Any Lie subalgebra $\Lz$ of $\Ez$ defines a Lie algebra \lbeq{equ9} \widehat{\Lz}= \{ M_{f \slp g} + Q_{h} \mid f,g,h \in \Lz \} \eeq under the quantum Lie product.
 If $\Lz$ is an abelian Lie algebra or a Heisenberg Lie algebra then $Q_{}$ is a Lie isomorphism between $\Lz$ and $\widehat\Lz$. \end{thm}